orm81zp/project-BabyYodaBot/README.md

 change-note               - used to change a note: change-note <Id> <text> [tag|s] remove-note               - used to remove a note: remove-note <Id>
 search-note               - used to search notes by content (case-insensitive): search-note <search>
+search-by-tag             - used to display all notes found by a tag (case-insensitive, strict match): search-by-tag <tag|s>

 save                      - used to save data: save help                      - used to display information about all commands: help close | exit              - used to close the program, data will be saved: close

 Types of argumets:
 <required>                - required argument